psiroky/mvnc/README.md

 Simple command line tool to search Maven Central.

 ## Building native binary
+> **_Note:_** Native binary is created using GraalVM.
+You either need to have GraalVM installed locally and $GRAALVM_HOME
+> environment variable set, or have local Docker environment working to let Quarkus download a GraalVM builder image.

 Run the following Maven command to build a native `mvnc` binary:
 ```shell
 $ mvn verify -Pnative